tobyjack19/fusion2urdf-CleanHistory/README.md

 This is a **fork** of the original [syuntoku14/fusion2urdf](https://github.com/syuntoku14/fusion2urdf) repository.
 Forked as of 04/11/2025.

+# There is an issue in this script which is yet to be fixed as of 06/11/25, I wouldn't recommend using it for closed loop joint systems yet

 Changes made are as follows:
  - Output file as URDF instead of XACRO
  - Solve issue where components which have >1 joint with respect to which they are the "child" component, are wrongly transformed